padreati/rapaio/docs/linear_algebra.md

 Let's take double matrices.
 The following classes are involved:

-* *DM interface*: contains the documented API any implementation must obey
+* *DMatrix interface*: contains the documented API any implementation must obey
 * *AbstractDMatrix class*: contains implementations based solely on getter, setter and rowCount and colCount, this is an abstract class
 * *BaseDMatrix class*: contains base implementation of methods on which AbstractDMatrix relies and serves as a reference implementation purpose
 * *SolidDMatrix class*: implements an array of arrays implementation, with methods which avoids